El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer): Plot

-Marge becomes suspiciously cautious by trying different tactics to distract Homer from some event.
+Marge becomes suspiciously cautious by attempting to distract Homer from an unspecified event.
 She tries to mask an odor by smoking cigarettes in the house, but after stepping outside Homer smells the scent of Springfield's annual chili cook-off.
 Marge finally admits trying to dissuade Homer from going due to his drunken antics at the previous year's cook-off.
-She agrees to let him attend after he promises to not drink beer.
+She agrees to let him attend after he promises to not drink.

 At the cook-off, Homer shows an extraordinary ability to withstand hot foods, but is burned by Chief Wiggum's fiery chili made with Guatemalan insanity peppers, and is caught by Marge while attempting to cool his tongue with beer; she believes he was intentionally getting drunk.
 While quenching the heat with water, Homer nearly drinks melted candle wax by mistake before Ralph Wiggum warns him not to.
 Homer realizes he can use the wax to coat and protect his mouth, enabling him to swallow several insanity peppers whole.

 After winning the chili-eating contest, Homer hallucinates wildly from the peppers.
 During his trip, he meets his spirit guide in the form of a coyote, who advises him to find his soulmate and questions Homer's assumption that Marge is his.
-Helen Lovejoy, the gossipy preacher's wife, tells Marge about Homer's antics; thinking they are alcohol-induced, an upset Marge drives home without him.
+Helen Lovejoy tells Marge about Homer's antics; under the impression that they are alcohol-induced, an upset Marge drives home without him.

 The next day, Homer awakes on a golf course.
 He returns home to find Marge angry with him for his embarrassing behavior at the cook-off.
 Homer makes note of their fundamental personality differences and questions if they truly are soulmates.

 Roaming the streets at night, he thinks a lonely lighthouse keeper is his soulmate, but finds the lighthouse is operated by a machine once he arrives there.
 Seeing a ship approaching, Homer destroys the lighthouse's huge bulb, hoping its passengers will befriend him after their ship crashes ashore.
 An apologetic Marge arrives, having known exactly where Homer would go.
 They reconcile after realizing they really are soulmates despite their differences.
 After fixing the light, the ship runs aground nearby and spills its cargo of hotpants.
 Springfield's citizens happily retrieve them as Marge and Homer embrace.